“That’ll be sixty-one thirty-three,” said the young woman behind the counter.

 Her green eyes darted from left to right and back again as a reactionary plan formed in her mind.

-Barbara flattened herself on the pavement, laying down as best she could, and then she shimmied underneath a nearby white hatchback.
-She held in her breath as she lay perfectly still beneath that car, clutching her belongings close to her like makeshift armor, including her burgundy knit beret; she did not want to lose her favorite hat.
+Barbara flattened herself on the pavement, laying down as best she could, and then she shimmied underneath a nearby small white truck of foreign make.
+She held in her breath as she lay perfectly still beneath that truck, clutching her belongings close to her like makeshift armor, including her burgundy knit beret; she did not want to lose her favorite hat.

 It was not long before she felt a cold seep into her, seeping in past the protective layers of her wool coat.
 Her green eyes widened as her body trembled at the sight of the dark shoes and suit pants that walked in silent steps next to her hiding place, silent steps that walked slowly but with definitive, murderous purpose.